elihwyma/Pogo/README.md

 to build just run `make` in root, needs xcode and other shittery

+if u cant build ipa, this is not for you

 to install, boot ios with a modified kernel that disables amfi, open this ipa in trollstore and then press install